 The very nature of recorded audio on vinyl, its haptic properties and the idea that a vintage record sold some decades ago over some counter today has developed a sort of maturity, identity, and is unique in its own way, even if the LP was originally produced in the ten thousandfold.

 Furthermore, the questions of “authenticity” matter quite a bit, since even the vinyl recordings of new artists seemingly have a better “authentic credibility” than their CD brethren.
-Psychological and sociological motivations are taken into consideration and some intriguing conclusion about the record collector as a very particular “specimen” are suggested here.
+Psychological and sociological motivations are taken into consideration and some intriguing conclusions about the record collector as a very particular “specimen” are suggested here.

-The author employs songs and marketing stratgies of The Beatles (who started out as artists originally publishing in mono on vinyl, then in stereo, then on CD, only to be reissued in 2014 on vinyl with ten whole albums in mono again) to prove the many ways an audio recording can represent certain values of popular culture.
-To represent those at a certain time and describe it as the present-day superior product, and that it stands for positive aesthetic values.
-(Provided that this idea is promoted strong enough by the industry, that will make sure the new edition receives publicity in the major collector’s magazines and online).
+The author employs songs and marketing stratgies of The Beatles (who started out as artists originally publishing in mono on vinyl, then in stereo, then on CD, only to be reissued in 2014 on vinyl with ten whole albums in mono again) to prove the many ways an audio recording can represent certain values of popular culture, to represent those at a certain time and describe it as the present-day superior product, and that it stands for positive aesthetic values.
+(Provided that this idea is promoted strongly enough by the industry, that will make sure the new edition receives publicity in the major collector’s magazines and online).

 His last chapters take a good look at the music (recording) industry that naturally is interested in satisfying both mainstream customers as well as record collectors and therefore invented limited vinyl (re)editions and the like, to market a mass product in the shape of a seemingly rare and very exclusive item.
 And how audiophiles conceive of themselves with respect to technology and maximum audio reproduction, while the final section of the book is devoted to the role of information technology and the Internet.
 Those technical developments, on the one hand, resulted in the introduction of the audio CD and streaming music, but also kept a huge network of audiophiles, vinyl collectors and music experts alive.